alsworth/SWE-Project/README.md

     Topics discovered from the ChatGPT reviews with the top words in each topic.
     A summary of sentiment analysis showing the sentiment distribution for each topic.

+Make sure to create a `requirements.txt` file that lists all the dependencies.
+You can generate this file by running `pip freeze > requirements.txt` in your project environment.
+This will pin down the exact versions of the packages you're using, which helps in reproducing the environment.